 Where to Book Ferry Tickets?

-You may book ferry tickets by visiting every ferry companies but if you wish to save valuable time, head to Direct Ferries where you get the prices of all companies by a single search.
-Placing a booking is also possible right away without leaving the sire.
+You may book ferry tickets by visiting every website of every ferry company but if you wish to save valuable time, head to Ferryscanner where you get the prices of all companies by a single search.
+Placing a booking is also possible right away without leaving the site.

-Booking extras like delicious buffets is wise to do at the same time with a ticket.
-Usually, their prices are lower and there is no need to queue in the ferry anymore.
+Booking extras like delicious buffets is wise to do at the same time as the ticket.
+Usually, their prices are lower and there is no need to queue on the ferry anymore.

-There also other ferry routes between Finland and Sweden.
+There are also other ferry routes between Finland and Sweden.
 See our Finland to Sweden Ferries article.

-Have you travelled between Helsinki and Stockholm?
+Have you travelled between Helsinki and Stockholm by ferry?
 Comment below!